HL7/davinci-pcde/input/pagecontent/spec.md

 #### Pre-conditions
 For this implementation guide to be applicable, the following conditions must be met:

-* A member of a covered plan has moved to another covered plan offered by another payer.
+* A member of a covered plan has enrolled in another covered plan offered by another payer.

 * That member is currently being treated for some chronic or acute condition and wishes the treatment to continue